best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Rounding
 Presenting too much detail can make things harder for users.
 Simplifying numbers by rounding makes numbers easier to read and remember.
 This improves usability.

 The extent of rounding will depend on the intended use.
 A journalist may be happy to report that the population of the UK is 66 million, or that the population has changed from 64.1 million to 66.4 million.
 An analyst performing further calculations will want to work with more precise figures.
 Think about what your users may need.

-Making a decision on rounding can be difficult when the values show a variety of magnitudes.
-Consider rounding to a fixed number of significant figures or effective digits.
+You can leave the underlying figures unrounded as a compromise.

 Rounding does reduce precision.
 This usually means that the reported totals no longer equal the sum of the component parts.
 If this is the case it should be communicated clearly.

-Alternatively, leave the underlying figures unrounded.
+When rounding you should ensure all figures in a column or row are rounded to the same level of precision, for example one decimal point.

 ### Grouping
 Objects grouped together are assumed to be associated.
 When used appropriately grouping may help users understand the data better.
 We advise that you group different measures in rows and different types of estimate in columns.